top of page

 JAPAN

-The price varies depending on which area of Tokyo you are staying in and other factors such as the size of the room, utilities included, and the meals included if you are staying in a hotel.
+The price will vary depending on factors such as the area of Tokyo you choose, the size of the room, whether utilities are included, and, in the case of hotels, whether meals are provided.

 There are many public transportation available in Japan.